GDPR: what are the basic principles?

 6. Confidentiality and integrity

 The general principle of accountability also applies in this context.
+You must be able to demonstrate compliance with the principles above.

 For this, it is important to ask yourself the following questions: at the start of my research, did I thoroughly consider and document the privacy aspects of my research, and am I able to demonstrate that I have actively taken responsibility for processing personal data in a secure manner?